ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Let's read this from the bottom up:
 - `world` has the type `string list`.
 We're using `String.split_on_char` to turn a `string` into a `string list` by splitting the string on space characters.
-- `string_of_string_list` has type `string list -> string`, this converts a list of strings into a string, applying the expected formatting.
+- `string_of_string_list` has type `string list -> string`.
+This converts a list of strings into a string, applying the expected formatting.
 - `string_list_pp` has type `Format.formatter -> string list -> unit`, which means it is a custom formatter that turns a `string list` into a `string` (this type does not appear in the signature).

 Finally, you'll also need to edit `bin/main.ml`